top of page

 NOTE- If your saxophone is squeaking on G specifically (with the octave key), we answer that later in the article here.

-Saxophone Exercises to Reduce Playing Tension
+Try These Saxophone Exercises to Reduce Playing Tension

 • Stretch/relax your lips by saying or mouthing "Eeeee" "Ooooo" repeatedly (Ooo is the shape we use for saxophone embouchure).